SupaeroDataScience/DE/src/docs/1_2_setup_codespace.md

 First, we will install in the codespace the dependencies for our application,

-`pip install streamlit streamlit opencv-python-headless`
+`pip install streamlit streamlit opencv-python-headless streamlit-image-comparison`

 Then create a file `streamlit_jswt.py` and copy/paste the code above.